-Jenny McCarthy, 46, Stuns In A Pink Polka Dot Bikini At The Beach With Donnie Wahlberg
+Jenny McCarthy, 46, Stuns In A Pink Polka-Dot Bikini At The Beach With Donnie Wahlberg

 When it came to celebrating the big day, the outlet revealed that Donnie surprised his stunning wife — who will soon return as a judge for the new season of Fox’s hit The Masked Singer — with a vow renewal ceremony at the beach.

-Jenny stunned in a plunging blush pink gown as she once again declared her love for her man, while Donnie sported the same hat which he matched with an all-white ensemble made up of a t-shirt and chinos.
+Jenny stunned in a plunging, blush pink gown as she once again declared her love for her man, while Donnie sported the same hat which he matched with an all-white ensemble made up of a T-shirt and chinos.

 View this post on Instagram